Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data.

 Importing Accounts along with Contacts:

-Create or import new accounts when you are importing contacts by mapping the account fields.
+To Create or import new accounts while importing contacts:

 - When you try to import a file with no data in the mandatory fields, your import will be unsuccessful.
 Pay attention to the list of mandatory fields for your account before your import the CSV file to ensure that all the mandatory fields are filled with relevant values.